Trevor West: Biography

-He was born on 8 May 1938 in County Cork, the eldest of four sons of Timothy Roberts West, headmaster of Midleton College, and Dorothy Trevor West (née McNeill).
+He was born on 8 May 1938 in County Cork, the eldest of four sons of Timothy Roberts West, headmaster of Midleton College, and Dorothy West (née McNeill).

 He was educated at Midleton College, and The High School, Dublin.
 West was a graduate of Trinity College Dublin (TCD), where he was elected a scholar, and of the University of Cambridge.
-In 1970 he was elected a Fellow of Trinity College Dublin and was also an associate professor of Mathematics, Junior Dean, and a great supporter of sport at Trinity.
+In 1970 he was elected a Fellow of Trinity College Dublin and was also an associate professor of mathematics, Junior Dean, and a great supporter of sport at Trinity.
 He was also a Member of the Royal Irish Academy.
 He subsequently was a Senior Fellow of TCD.

 On 19 November 1970, West was elected to Seanad Éireann, at a by-election for the Dublin University constituency caused by the death of Owen Sheehy-Skeffington.
 After his election, he established a reputation as one of the few liberal voices in the Seanad.
 He was re-elected to the Seanad in 1973 and 1977, lost his seat at the 1981 Seanad election but was re-elected in 1982, then lost his seat again at the 1983 Seanad election.

 With John T. Lewis and D. McQuillan, West drew up the constitution of the Irish Mathematical Society.

 He was the author of The Bold Collegians, a history of sport in Trinity College, and was an avid follower of Trinity College's sports programs.
 He also wrote a history of Midleton College, published for its tercentenary in 1996.